In vitro fertilization (IVF) is a complex assisted reproductive technique that has allowed many people to achieve their reproductive desire.

 Egg retrieval is done by ovarian puncture, which requires deep sedation of the patients.
 This is a simple surgical procedure that lasts about 20 minutes.

-The main risks associated with this phase of the IVF process derive from the use of anaesthesia, so patients may feel slight discomfort, dizziness, pressure drop, etc.
+The main risks associated with this phase of the IVF process derive from the use of anesthesia, so patients may feel slight discomfort, dizziness, pressure drop, etc.

 On the other hand, although very rarely, problems can appear caused by the puncture of the patient ovaries to obtain eggs.
 This refers to puncturing the pelvic organs, causing heavy bleeding or infection, but it is not common.